entando-k8s/entando-k8s-operator-common/README.md

 Scenario identifier: requestOidcCapabilityOnDemandAndConnectToIt

-Today, most web applications utilize OIDC for single signon.
+Today, most web applications utilize OIDC for single sign on.
 You can request an OIDC capability and once again the Entando Operator will find the correct Controller to forward you request to.
 Once the OIDC service has been made available to your Deployment, you can also create a Client ID and Client Secret on-demand.
 In Keycloak, the Client Secret gets generated for you by Keycloak, but you can use the resulting Kubernetes Secret to configure